puppetlabs/puppet-docs/source/puppet/2.7/reference/modules_publishing.markdown

 This guide assumes that you have already [written a useful Puppet module][fundamentals].
 To publish your module, you will need to:

 1. Create a Puppet Forge account, if you don't already have one
-2. Prepare a copy of your module and give it a Forge-ready filename
+2. Prepare your module
 3. Write a Modulefile with the required metadata
 4. Build an uploadable tarball of your module
 5. Upload your module using the Puppet Forge's web interface.

-> ### A Note on Filenames
+> ### A Note on Module Names
 >
-> (This note applies to all Puppet versions through 3.x.)
+> Because many users have published their own versions of modules with common names ("mysql," "bacula," etc.), the Puppet Forge requires module names to have a username prefix.
+That is, if a user named "puppetlabs" maintained a "mysql" module, it would be known to the Puppet Forge as `puppetlabs-mysql`.
 >
-> Puppet and the Puppet Forge have conflicting rules for how a module's directory should be named.
+> **Be sure to use this long name in your module's [Modulefile](#write-a-modulefile).** However, you do not have to rename the module's directory, and can leave the module in your active modulepath --- the build action will do the right thing as long as the Modulefile is correct.

+> ### Another Note on Module Names
 >
-> * Puppet expects a module's directory to be the name of the module. (e.g. `mysql`)
-> * The Puppet Forge expects a module's directory to be the author's username, a hyphen, and then the name of the module. (e.g. `puppetlabs-mysql`)
->
-> This means you cannot directly publish a module that is currently being used by Puppet --- you must publish a renamed copy of it instead.

-> ### Another Note on Filenames
->
 > Although the Puppet Forge expects to receive modules named `username-module`, its web interface presents them as `username/module`.
-There isn't a good reason for this, and we are working on reconciling the two; in the meantime, be sure to always use the `username-module` style when working on the command line.
+There isn't a good reason for this, and we are working on reconciling the two; in the meantime, be sure to always use the `username-module` style in your metadata files and when issuing commands.

 Create a Puppet Forge Account
 --------